 Companies with large mainframe investments will immediately appreciate the benefits of the API model.
 It has similarities to the service-oriented architecture (SOA) movement, but with the major difference that APIs require far less skill to use and lend themselves to rapid development.
-At a stroke, years of mainframe investment becomes accessible to business platforms and applications, including SAP, Oracle, Salesforce, ServiceNow and Worldpay.
-Mainframe API-enablement allows you to take full advantage of mainframe data together with business applications and processes, as well as technological developments such as phone apps, tablets and the Internet of Things (IoT).
+At a stroke, years of mainframe investment becomes accessible in a relatively simple way to all areas of the business, and indeed, a host of new applications also become accessible to the mainframe, allowing it to take full advantage of technological developments such as social markets, phone apps, tablets and the Internet of Things (IoT).
 These different technology investment areas can feed off each other, creating maximum value and improving the return on assets.